akhyn/masstris/README.md

 Configuration
  ============
 Settings can be changed in "configuration.txt", reset to default by deleting the file.
-Important Settings:
+##### Important Settings:
 FullScreen on/off
 Resolution for windowed mode
-Max Games has no hard limit... the difference between the number of players and the cap will be made up by AI if turned on Performance of the system and size of the display required are left up to the user.
+Max Games has no hard limit... the difference between the number of players and the cap will be made up by AI if turned on.
+Performance of the system and size of the display required are left up to the user.
 As many keyboard configurations as wanted can be added by following patterns for keyboard 1 and 2.
 All gamepads and joysticks detected will be assigned to the other players